Tutorial: Create a minimal Orleans application

 Microsoft.Extensions.Logging.Abstractions

-Microsoft.Orleans.Server, Microsoft.Orleans.Client and Microsoft.Orleans.Sdk are meta-packages that bring dependency that you will most likely need on the Silo and client-side.
-For more information on adding package references, see dotnet add package or Install and manage packages in Visual Studio using the NuGet Package Manage.
+Microsoft.Orleans.Server, Microsoft.Orleans.Client and Microsoft.Orleans.Sdk are metapackages that bring dependencies that you'll most likely need on the Silo and client.
+For more information on adding package references, see dotnet add package or Install and manage packages in Visual Studio using the NuGet Package Manager.

 In the GrainInterfaces project, add an IHello.cs code file and define the following IHello interface in it: